mh4043/blocks-to-python-transpiler-gui/README.md

 ## Description

 This project is basically the same as the original Scratch GUI project, but with the added Python transpiler.
-In the top right corner, a user can click on the transpiler icon, which will open the transpiler in the bottom right corner.
+In the top right corner, a you can click on the transpiler icon, which will open the transpiler in the bottom right corner.
 The transpiler will then translate added blocks or scripts of blocks and all required assets to Python code in real time and show them in the transpiler window.
-A user can then copy the Python code and paste it in arbitrary IDE which support Python and run it.
+You can then copy the Python code and paste it in arbitrary IDE which supports Python and run it.
 Python code should show the same or similar result as the Scratch display window.

 _TODO: slika z odprtm transpilerjam_